-The students who do not fulfill these conditions may apply for an attendance exam or an endof-year achievement exam - both take place no later than two weeks before the External Examination in a particular subject.
-For the students who participate in External Examinations during the November session an attendance exam or an end-of-year achievement exam take the student is informed of the date at least a week before the examination.
+The students who do not fulfill these conditions may apply for an attendance exam or an endof-year achievement exam.
+The Teachers' Council permission is required for each exam.
+Both exams take place three days before the end-of-year Teachers' Council, can be taken only once and are in form of board exams (the teacher teaching a given student and another teacher of the same subject or the most related subject).
+For the students who participate in External Examinations during the November session an attendance exam or an end-of-year achievement exam take place before the end of August.
+The date of the examination is set by the IB Coordinator and the student is informed of the date at least a week before the examination.